 [Input] Length in characters of *SchemaName.

 [Input] Table name.
 This argument cannot be a null pointer.
 TableName cannot contain a string search pattern.

 If the SQL_ATTR_METADATA_ID statement attribute is set to SQL_TRUE, TableName is treated as an identifier and its case is not significant.
-If it is SQL_FALSE, TableName is an ordinary argument; it is treated literally, and its case is not significant.
+If it is SQL_FALSE, TableName is an ordinary argument; it is treated literally, and its case is significant.

 [Input] Length in characters of *TableName.

 [Input] String search pattern for column names.